Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 G21 ; set units to millimeters
 </pre>

+### Description

 Units from this command onwards are in millimeters.
-(This is the default.).
+This is the default.

 ## G28: Home